icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [hasura](https://github.com/hasura/learn-graphql) - Real world GraphQL tutorials for frontend developers with deadlines!
 * [tailcall](https://tailcall.run/blog/graphql-angular-client/) - This comprehensive guide dives into five powerful approaches for integrating GraphQL into your Angular applications.
 * [apollo-orbit](https://github.com/wassim-k/apollo-orbit) - A fully-featured GraphQL client for Angular with modular state management.
+* [takeshape](https://www.takeshape.io/) - It's easy to build a GraphQL API using TakeShape.
+Integrating with an Angular project is easy, and you can follow this [guide](https://app.takeshape.io/docs/get-started/client/angular).

 #### HTTP